 WHERE TO STAY IN MENDOCINO

 We spent all 3 days at the Heritage House Resort and I fell head over heels in love with this place.
-You can’t get a better location than this.
+You can’t get a better location than Heritage House Mendocino.
 It overlooks the ocean and pretty much every room has a view.
 We got a 2 bedroom suite (C’s parents were in another room) that had a huge field in the back that was perfect for Bodhi to run around in.
-Yes – they’re dog-friendly!
+Yes, Heritage House is dog-friendly!

 There are hiking trails off the property, beach access, HUGE showers, and the rooms were very spacious.
 I honestly can’t recommend this place enough!

-FYI: We’ve since returned to Mendocino a couple of times and have stayed at several different locations but Heritage House is still our favorite.
-Here’s some feedback on other places.
+FYI: We’ve since returned to Mendocino California a couple of times and have stayed at several different locations but Heritage House Mendocino is still our favorite.
+Here’s some feedback on other places to stay in Mendocino California

 Dennens Victorian Farmhouse – We booked this on airbnb where it is marketed as a stand-alone unit when in fact it’s part of a big bnb.
 The rooms are cozy but small and since they’re all attached you can hear everything.
 We loved the fruit trees on property though!